polvo/polvo/README.md

 Controller = require 'myfraework/lib/controller'
 ````

-Not that:
+Note that:

  1. The `myframework` keywork is the virtual alias in the config file
  1. It points to the folder `vendors/myframework/src`
  1. So requiring `myframewok/**/*` will be the same as requiring
  `vendors/myframework/src/**/*`
- 1. Be cautious while using aliases, for instance if you have have an alias with
+ 1. Be cautious while using aliases.
+For instance if you have have an alias with
   the same name of a module you have in your  `node_modules` folder,  you'll end
   up with serious problems - hopefully you'll notice this immediately.

 ### Minify

-In some cases you may want to disable minification in `release` mode, even tough
+In some cases you may want to disable minification in `release` mode, even though
 in both `development` and `release` mode you'll always have a single `.js` and
 `.css` file.